marvi3/testMGMT/README.md

  - Inside this SUT folder each fuzzer has to have an own subfolder with a unique name.
  - Inside this fuzzer folder a folder with the name 00_vorlage has to exist.
  - Inside this 00_volage folder a file with the build and execution instructions called params.txt has to exist as well as all necessary binaries.
    - The sample file params.txt has more lines than required in order to run this script.
-The extra information stored in it are however advised to provide to make the evaluation easier.
 The only required line is the one that starts with taskset.
+     It is however advised to also store the extra information to make the evaluation easier.

 ### An example of the params.txt looks like the following: